 – It has to be validated in terms of its applicability and likelihood.
 Working Party 5D welcomes studies at upcoming meetings.

-– Is not of global nature depending on the BS location and orbital parameters of the constellation, the number of visible satellites contributing to the interference will vary, and also potentially corresponds to niche cases, e.g. small landlocked countries.4.2 Compilations of studies
+– Is not of global nature depending on the BS location and orbital parameters of the constellation, the number of visible satellites contributing to the interference will vary, and also potentially corresponds to niche cases, e.g. small landlocked countries.

+4.1.1 Issue of limits compliance verification

+Currently, there are two options with respect to ensuring compliance with applicable aggregate limits:

+No ITU verification methodology is needed in order to verify compliance of a system with aggregate limits.
+Administrations who submit the envisaged new DC-MSS-IMT filings will commit to respect the limits and that will suffice

+A methodology is needed

+4.2 Factors impacting the aggregate interference from DC-MSS-IMT to terrestrial IMT

+[Editor’s note: The content of this section will be provided by the Offline on the Aggregation factor]

+4.2.1 Aggregate interference from multiple satellites of one DC-MSS-IMT system

+4.2.2 Aggregate interference from multiple DC-MSS-IMT systems

+See Annex 2 for studies

+4.3 Compilations of sharing and compatibility studies between terrestrial IMT and DC-MSS-IMT

-See Annex 1, 2, X, Y… for studies
+See Annex 1 for studies

-Annex 1- Document 5D/550

-Annex 2- Document 5D/533

-Annex 3- Document 5D/483

-Annex 4- Document 5D/525

-Annex 5- Document 5D/543

-Annex 6- Document 5D/477

 5 Regulatory limits for the frequency bands within the range 694-2700 MHz

 5.1 Below 1 GHz